AlbertoParravicini/segretini-matplottini/README.md

 # segretini-matplottini
-A collection of useful matplolib/seaborn tips &amp; tricks collected over years of colorful plot-making
+A collection of useful Matplolib and Seaborn tips &amp; tricks collected over years of colorful plot-making.

 ## Installation